 After losing his father in 2008, Nils moved to the mountains in Northern California’s rural Lake County, initially serving as a holistic healer and substitute teacher, and later emerging as a grassroots community organizer.
 Nils co-founded Transition Lake County to vessel the movement toward community resilience and local empowerment.
-He also served as a community radio host of the weekly Wake Up & Thrive on KPFZ, started the annual Hands Around Clear Lake healing ceremony and tribal gathering, and served as chief visionary architect of the Rainbow Ranch eco-village.
-After the birth of his daughter in 2012, Nils began to work toward a secondary teaching credential at Dominican University and became a teacher of people’s history at a rural high school.
-In 2013, Nils paused an emerging teaching career to pursue a graduate degree, begin the manuscript of an intensely personal memoir, and to run for US Congress.
+He also served as the host of the weekly Wake Up & Thrive program on KPFZ Lake County Community Radio and started the annual Hands Around Clear Lake gathering alongside Pomo first nation elders.
+After the birth of his daughter in 2012, Nils began to work toward a secondary teaching credential at Dominican University of California in Ukiah and became a teacher of people’s history at the rural Kelseyville High School.
+In 2015, Nils paused an emerging teaching career to pursue a graduate degree in writing, begin his memoirs, and run for United States House of Representatives.

-A passionate advocate for social, racial, environmental and economic justice, Nils was attended the US Social Forum in Atlanta in 2007, Detroit in 2010, and San Jose in 2015.
-He was elected to be a Delegate for Bernie Sanders in 2016, while also challenging a nine-term corporate incumbent for United States House of Representatives in CA’s 5th District, earning over 20,000 votes in the primary.
-Since his 2016 campaign, Nils has been working in community to co-create an epic victory for planet and people in the 2018 Midterm Election.
+A passionate advocate for social, racial, environmental and economic justice, Nils was elected as a Delegate for Bernie Sanders in the 2016 election, while also challenging a nine-term corporate incumbent for the congressional seat in California’s 5th District.
+In the June 2016 CA Primary, Nils came in third place, earning 12.5 percent of the vote, with over 23,000 citizens voting for this political outsider.
+Nils was also a delegate to the US Social Forum in Atlanta in 2007, Detroit in 2010, and San Jose in 2015.
+He has worked intensively on a number of campaigns and local, grassroots causes.
+Since his 2016 campaign, Nils has been working in community to build toward an epic victory for planet and people in the 2018 Midterm Election.

 Nils lives in Sonoma County, CA, with his daughter, Satya Rose.

-Nils has lived and worked in the Fifth District since 2010.
+Nils has lived and worked in CA's 5th District since 2010.
 He grew up in the Bay Area, with family roots throughout Northern California.
-Nils graduated from NYU in 2006, with degrees in English and History, and has since worked as a grassroots community organizer holistic healer, radio talk show host, and high school history teacher.
+Nils graduated with honors from NYU in 2006, with degrees in English and History, and has since worked as a grassroots community organizer holistic healer, radio talk show host, and high school history teacher.
 He currently serves as Communications Director for Transition US, a national sustainability and community resilience nonprofit based in Sonoma County.
 His five-year-old daughter was born in Lake County, where they lived until the Valley Fire displaced his family and resulted in a move to Santa Rosa.
 Working to ensure all our children inherit a healthy planet, a strong economy, and a just society, Nils ran for United States House of Representatives in 2016, coming in third in the primary with over 23,000 votes, or 12.5% of the total vote.
 He was a delegate for Bernie Sanders, and he is working with the people's movement (including Indivisible, Our Revolution and Brand New Congress) to ensure a people's victory in the 2018 Midterm Election.
-Nils also teaches anatomy at the World School of Massage and Holistic Healing Arts in San Francisco, and recently earned his Master of Fine Arts degree in Writing & Consciousness at the California Institute of Integral Studies.
+Nils also teaches anatomy at the World School in San Francisco, and recently earned his Master of Fine Arts degree in Writing & Consciousness at the California Institute of Integral Studies.
 He lives in Sonoma County with his daughter, Satya Rose.